openflighthpc/concertim-cluster-builder/docs/cluster-type-generation.md

 These snippets are used, by the build script, to dynamically build the user data for different clusters types.

+### Parameters and resource dependencies

+Each component should specify any parameters that it requires.
+This will result in duplicated parameters, e.g., `clustername`, across the various components.
+It is required that each parameter sharing the same name is semantically the same parameter.

+When the HOT for a cluster-type is generated, it will take the parameter definition from the first referenced component that defines it.

+When the final generation of the HOT for a cluster-type takes place it will assemble all mandatory and selected optional components referenced in the cluster-type's `components` list into a single HOT.
+As such, components can use `get_resource` to reference resources defined in other components.
+This will work as long as the component defining the resource is also included.
+Currently, there is no tooling help with such dependencies.

 ## cluster-type.yaml format